-The aim of this course is the study of Croatian national security in the context of international and regional security.
-Special attention will be focused on the study of security at the national level (National Security Concept) and security at the regional level (Regional Security Concept).
-The national security of Croatia will also be discussed.
+The aim of the course is to study the national security of the Republic of Croatia in the context of international and regional security.
+Special attention will be devoted to the study of security at the level of individual systems and actors of the national security of the Republic of Croatia.
+Likewise, security at the level of individual countries (National security concept) and at the regional level (Regional security concept) will be studied.